mcMickJuice/mickjuice-blog/content/blog/hooks-exclamation-point/index.md

 ## Conclusion

+My initial impression when doing the above refactor was that I was thinking about state in terms of functions and closures and not in terms of class state, lifecycle methods or React patterns such as higher-order components.
+When implementing `useSearch`, it felt like I was writing normal javascript code without regard for how the function would be used.

-Even if you are expressing logic in your app that will not be reused, splitting the logic of fetching, expressing loading state, error state etc from presentation is worthwhile.
+And even if you are expressing logic in your app that will not be reused, splitting the logic of fetching, expressing loading state, error state etc. from presentation is worthwhile.

 ## Next Post

-Now that we looked at a basic refactoring, moving from using JS class components to using hooks with functions, the next post in this series will look at how hooks allow for easy reuse of logic, comparing them to existing patterns in the React community.
+Now that we looked at a basic refactoring, moving from using JS class components to using hooks with functions, the next post in this series will look at how hooks allow for easy reuse of logic and will compare them to existing patterns in the React community.